Hero Image

 BBC Radio 4 Appeal

-Tune in to hear Susannah Fielding describe how your support can help Rohingya refugee children learn in their own language, paving the way for a brighter future.
+Tune in this October to hear Susannah Fielding to describe how your support can help Rohingya refugee children learn in their own language, paving the way for a brighter future.

-We're incredibly excited to announce our upcoming BBC Radio 4 Appeal, presented by actress Susannah Fielding.
-This special broadcast will highlight the urgent need for meaningful education among Rohingya refugee children in Bangladesh.
+Susannah will highlight the urgent need for meaningful education among Rohingya refugee children in Bangladesh.

 To amplify your generosity, a charitable trust supporting Children on the Edge will match the first £25,000 donated, meaning your contribution could have double the impact.